 Dosage should be carefully monitored in order to obtain maximum therapeutic benefits.

-In the pharmacogenetics study, genetic variants of CYP2C9 are associated with reduced enzyme activity and lower clearance rates of warfarin.
-Genetic variants of VKORC1 gene cause a significant difference in warfarin sensitivity index.
+The genotype of an individual is a major determinant to drug response and dose variability.
+In pharmacogenetics, genetic variants of CYP2C9 are associated with reduced enzyme activity and lower clearance rates of warfarin.
+Genetic variants of VKORC1 gene contribute to warfarin resistance and cause a significant difference in warfarin sensitivity index.

 Benefits of genetic testing

 The genetic test evaluates genetic variants in CYP2C9 and VKORC1 genes.
 The genetic test evaluates all 18 possible haplotypes associated with warfarin metabolism.
-The *2 and *3 alleles of CYP2C9 gene are responsible for a reduction in warfarin metabolism.
-The variant G-1639A in VKORC1 gene is a major determinant of variability in sensitivity to warfarin.
+For example, the *2 and *3 alleles of CYP2C9 gene are responsible for a reduction in warfarin metabolism; the variant G-1639A in VKORC1 gene is a major determinant of variability in sensitivity to warfarin.

 The variants from those genes have been approved by the FDA and also by the International Warfarin Pharmacogenomics Consortium to guide therapy.